 - Try another pasta shape, rather than rigatoni.
 Basically and short/stout pasta will work!

 - Don't have fire roasted diced tomatoes?
 Regular will work, too!
+You could also use fresh roasted tomatoes in place of canned tomatoes.
+You'll need about 1 ½ cups.

 - Have fresh basil you want to use up?
 Try that in place of the dried basil.
 Just add it closer to the end of the cooking time.